 Head: Hervé Tricoire (DR CNRS)

-Our team is interested in the degenerative processes involved in the aging of the organism and in various degenerative pathologies in humans.
-Our main objective is to identify genetic mechanisms to modulate these processes and, on this basis, to identify potential therapeutic interventions.
-In these studies, we use invertebrate model organisms (Drosophila flies, Drosophila melanogaster) or mammals (mice, Mus musculus), as well as cellular approaches.
-The following three main themes are developed:
+Our team is interested in the degenerative processes involved in the aging of organisms and in various degenerative pathologies in humans.
+Our main objective is to identify genetic mechanisms allowing to modulate these processes and, on this basis, to identify potential therapeutic interventions.
+In these studies, we use model organisms, invertebrate (the Drosophila fly, Drosophila melanogaster) or mammalian (the mouse, Mus musculus), as well as cellular approaches.
+The following three themes are developed:

-2) The analysis of neurodegenerative and cardiac pathologies linked to triplet expansions (Polyglutamine Expansion Diseases – Huntington’s disease, SCA3 – and Freidreich’s Ataxia) and the search for new therapeutic strategies (PIs: E. Martin and V. Monnier).
+2) Analysis of neurodegenerative and cardiac pathologies linked to triplet expansions (polyglutamine-expanding diseases (Huntington’s disease, SCA3) and Freidreich’s ataxia) or point mutations (Parkinson’s disease) and the search for new therapeutic strategies (Supervisors: E. Martin and V. Monnier).

-3) Analysis of the implication of metabolic pathologies in neurodegenerative diseases for the search for biomarkers and new therapeutic strategies (PIs: N. Janel and S. Middendorp).
+3) Analysis of the involvement of metabolic pathologies in neurodegenerative diseases for the search for biomarkers and new therapeutic strategies (Leaders: N. Janel and S. Middendorp).

-Complementary methodologies (genetics, genomics, transgenesis and functional and behavioral analysis, etc.) are used in these various projects which are developed with national collaborators through European programs.
+Complementary methodologies (genetics, genomics, transgenesis and functional and behavioral analysis, etc.) are used in these different projects which are developed with national collaborators and within European programs.